-- To know about the various components in transmission system and drive line units of automobiles. - To know about the working principle of transmission system and hydrodynamic transmission. - The students able to know about the various automatic transmission systems in a vehicle. - The students able to know the applications of automatic transmission in a vehicle. - To know about the hydrostatic drive principle and working of electric drive in a vehicle.
+- To understand about the various components in transmission system and drive line units of automobiles. - To understand about the working principle of transmission system and hydrodynamic transmission. - To understand about the various automatic transmission systems in a vehicle. - To understand the applications of automatic transmission in a vehicle. - To understand about the hydrostatic drive principle and working of electric drive in a vehicle..